Seagulls in Wisconsin

 The gulls usually nest in colonies, but sometimes in isolated pairs.
-The nest is built by both the male and female on ground, next to an object such as shrub or rock to protect it from wind.
+The nest is built by both the male and female on the ground, next to an object such as a shrub or rock to protect it from the wind.
 It is shallow, usually lined with grass, feathers, debris.

-Seagulls are known to spread disease, like Salmonella, which could impact employee and customers if the problem is left unresolved.
+Seagulls are known to spread diseases, like Salmonella, which could impact employees and customers if the problem is left unresolved.

 Seagulls can become very territorial and aggressive towards people when they are rearing their young.

 Customers could be put off from entering your store due to the presence of these pest birds.
 Additionally, maintenance and cleaning costs could be very high for a business to cover if there is a big problem with droppings.

 If people get too close to their nesting sites, seagulls will often defecate and vomit on people to protect their young chicks.